Competition deadline: 16th July 2020

 2nd Prize €50 for short story, €50 for flash fiction and €50 for poetry

-The winning entries in each competition will be published on the Michael Mullan Cancer Fund website and also on the Kildare Readers Festival website.
+The winning entries in each competition will be published on the Michael Mullan Cancer Fund website and also on the Kildare Library and Arts Service website.

 Entries must be in English.